 Baked muffins are good for up to 3 days stored in an airtight container at room temperature.
 Freeze baked muffins for longer storage.

-Muffins are great for freezing.
+Raspberry muffins are great for freezing.
 Why buy one at the coffee shop when you can bake them yourself for so much less?
 Freezing helps you keep up your muffin habit for a lot less cash.

 To freeze unbaked muffins: